 What Language is Spoken in Denmark?
 Danish, of course!

-If you’re planning on visiting Denmark anytime soon, you might be wondering what language is spoken in Denmark.
+If you’re planning to visit Denmark soon, you might wonder which language is spoken there.
 If so, you’re not alone!
-Many people know that Danish is the official language of Denmark, but few realize that there are two distinct languages spoken in Denmark: Danish and Faroese.
+Many people know that Danish serves as the official language of Denmark, but few realize that two distinct languages are spoken in Denmark: Danish and Faroese.

 Learn a few fun facts about Denmark and its native population.